LucasOscarSimon/node-restserver/README.md

-##  Restfull app
+##  Multiplication Console Application.

- A rest server in node
+ This is a console application in NodeJS to obtain the different multiplication tables.

  Execute this command: